mautic/mautic-documentation/pages/21.Video/docs.en.md

 embed a gated video is to embed the HTML below on a page where the Mautic tracking javascript is installed.

-Keep in mind that you should replace the form id with a valid form id from your Mautic installation and that gate time should be set to the desired time (in seconds) when you would like to pause the video after it has started to play.
+Keep in mind that you should replace the `data-form-id` with a valid form id from your Mautic installation and that `data-gate-time` should be set to the desired time (in seconds) when you would like to pause the video after it has started to play.
 The `type` attribute on the `<source>` tag can be one of `video/youtube`, `video/vimeo`, or `video/mp4`.
 When using `video/youtube` or `video/vimeo`, you can use the URL found in your browser address bar